Bright and fast-moving particles of colours that appear and disappear with booming sounds like fireworks easily captivate our senses.

 Some relevant findings on GTP, at this point:

 - GTP is common among gamers, almost independent of what game they play; even gamers of Pokémon Go have reported it.
 81-97% of gamers have experienced at least one instance of GTP (N>6,000; 15-60 years old)5-8.

 - Some of the most common forms of GTP are visualizing/seeing images with closed eyes (74-77%) and hearing background music (71-74%).
 5-6

 - Seeing images with open eyes has been reported by 29-31%.
 5-6

 - Some gamers reported seeing images everywhere, sometimes for days 13.

-- In most of the cases, GTP is experienced while doing everyday chores and is in many cases triggered by game-related cues 5.
+- In most cases, GTP is experienced while doing everyday chores and is, in many cases triggered by game-related cues 5.